I’m not trying to be discouraging or to tell you not to apply.

 You likely will also need to apply for other social welfare programs to help you survive until your application goes through.

 These programs are designed as safety nets, but the way that the whole process is handled doesn’t feel that way.
-The employees at social services feel more like gatekeepers than helpers.
+The employees at social services often feel more like gatekeepers than helpers.

 There are times you may spend hours waiting to talk to somebody or you may be talked down to by people involved in administering the systems.
+The officials you call for advice may not actually know all of the rules.

 Applying for disability requires inner strength